Iran to answer UN nuclear questions as deal talks near end

 A joint statement by Mohammad Eslami, the head of the civilian Atomic Energy Organization of Iran, and Rafael Mariano Grossi of the International Atomic Energy, came hours after the two met in Tehran.

-It envisions the issue of the discovery of uranium particles at former undeclared sites in the country being wrapped up by June — a move that is separate from the talks over the nuclear deal but could help push them to a conclusion.
+It envisions the IAEA reaching conclusions on the discovery of uranium particles at former undeclared sites in Iran by June.
+The move is separate from the talks over the nuclear deal but could help push them to a conclusion.

 But meanwhile, Russia’s foreign minister for the first time linked American sanctions on Moscow over its war on Ukraine to the ongoing Iran nuclear deal talks — adding a new wrinkle to the delicate diplomacy.

-Grossi said in Tehran that “it would be difficult to believe or to imagine that such an important return to such a comprehensive agreement like the (nuclear deal) would be possible if the agency and Iran would not be seeing eye to eye on how to resolve these important safeguards issues.”
-Safeguards in the IAEA’s parlance refer to the agency’s inspections and monitoring of a country’s nuclear program.
+Grossi said in Tehran that “it would be difficult to believe or to imagine that such an important return to such a comprehensive agreement … would be possible if the agency and Iran would not be seeing eye to eye on how to resolve these important safeguards issues.”
+Safeguards refer to the IAEA’s inspections and monitoring of a country’s nuclear program.

-Grossi for years has sought for Iran to answer questions about man-made uranium particles found at former undeclared nuclear sites in the country.
+Grossi for years has sought for Iran to answer questions about man-made uranium particles found at former undeclared nuclear sites.
 U.S. intelligence agencies, Western nations and the IAEA have said Iran ran an organized nuclear weapons program until 2003.
 Iran long has denied ever seeking nuclear weapons.

 Eslami said the men had reached an “agreement” that would see Iran “presenting documents that would remove the ambiguities about our country.”
 He did not elaborate on what the documents would discuss.